 Forget everything you know about puppets.
-Often considered childish, they are highlighted during a festival for young and old alike: RéciDives, an event organized each year in the town of Dives-sur-Mer.
+Very often considered as childish, they are put forward during a festival which is aimed at young and old alike.
+RéciDives, an event organized every year in the town of Dives-sur-Mer.

 It is in Dives-sur-Mer that the festival settled down several decades ago.
 Born in 1986, the puppet festival of Dives-sur-Mer was baptized in 2013 “RéciDives, festival of puppet theater and animated forms”.
-Since 2018, the event has been supported by “Le Sablier, center for the puppetry arts in Normandy – Stage under agreement of national interest, mention art and creation”.
+Since 2018, the event has been supported by “Le Sablier, center for the puppetry arts in Normandy – Conventioned Stage of National Interest, mention art and creation".

 At each edition, the festival notably presents the aesthetic diversity of puppets, through several performances:

 “A discipline that is aimed at everyone, with simplicity, depth, poetry and humour, at the crossroads of theater and visual arts, close to cinema and comics, giving a large place to music” : this is how this art is described by aficionados of the genre.
 And for good reason: a puppet theater is multidisciplinary and hybrid, and therefore contemporary.

 Thus, the materials are set in motion like animated shadows, or projected onto various objects and surfaces.
 All this, sometimes accompanied by music.
 The shows, presented indoors and in the street, mix modernity and tradition.
 In 2023, the 37e edition of Récidives brought together more than 10 spectators throughout the festival.
 000 spectators attended the indoor shows, 3170 discovered free access shows and offerings.